 And if you are looking for a very scenic place, and are ready to go off the beaten track, try getting to the amazing cliffs at Praia do Porto do Touro.

 Sintra and the park are very touristic.
-So if you want to avoid the crowds, go on an adventure.
+So, if you want to avoid the crowds, go on an adventure.
 Take the small roads between farms to discover small valleys, views of Serra da Sintra and many many windmills.

-Not Far: Mafra
+And not Far: Mafra

 After touring the Sintra region, you can go back to Lisbon.
 But if you are heading North towards Obidos, have a stop in the town of Mafra (outside the Natural Park).
 The façade of the Mafra national palace is quite impressive and worth a stop.
 Built in the 18th century, it was also a monastery for a while

-INFO & PLANNING TIPS - Sintra and the region
+PLANNING TIPS - the Sintra region, Portugal

 How to get to Sintra and the region

-- OPTION 2 - Metro-train from Lisbon or the train for the Lisbon Rossio Station and then you can take the Hop on hop off bus - one loop takes you to all palaces and the other to the coast.
+- OPTION 2 - Metro-train from Lisbon or the train for the Lisbon Rossio Station and then you can take the Hop on hop off bus - one loop takes you to all the palaces and the other to the coast.

 - OPTION 3 - A lot of organized day tours from Lisbon will take you to Sintra, Cabo da Roca and the coast - Just sit back, relax and let the guide tell you all about the region - check out program and price